jackzhenguo/Jerry/_posts/2023-01-22-introduction.md

 ### Travel Search System

-This is a simple web page based on Django and MySQL, mainly for visitors to find and search tourist attractions, restaurants and hotel information.
+This is a web page based on Django and MySQL, mainly for visitors to find and search tourist attractions, restaurants and hotel information.
 The core technologies and key points of this project include:

 - The code 'manage.py' is used to configure environment variables for a Django project and to perform various administrative tasks through command-line administration tools.
 It also includes some exception handling to provide friendly error messages.